Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- The average point total in New York's outings this year is 229.1, 21.6 more than this matchup's over/under.
+- New York has an average total of 229.1 in its outings this year, 21.6 more points than this matchup's over/under.

 - So far this season, the Knicks have compiled a 46-36-0 record against the spread.

-- The bookmakers' moneyline implies a 66.7% chance of a victory for the Knicks.
+- The oddsmakers' moneyline implies a 71.4% chance of a victory for the Knicks.

 Heat Betting Records & Stats

-- Miami has played 63 games this season that ended with a combined score higher than 207.5 points.
+- Miami has combined with its opponents to score more than 207.5 points in 63 of 82 games this season.

-- The average over/under for Miami's contests this season is 219.3, 11.8 more points than this game's point total.
+- Miami's average game total this season has been 219.3, 11.8 more points than this matchup's over/under.

-- This season, Miami has won two of its 10 games, or 20%, when it is the underdog by at least +165 on the moneyline.
+- Miami has a record of 1-4 when it is set as the underdog by +200 or more by bookmakers this season.

-- Miami has an implied victory probability of 37.7% according to the moneyline set for this matchup.
+- Miami has an implied victory probability of 33.3% according to the moneyline set by oddsmakers for this matchup.

 Knicks vs. Heat Over/Under Stats (Regular Season)